matthewboman/prrr_demo/README.md

 5. Two-way data binding is awful and adds unnecessary complexity with no benefit, so Angular and Vue were out of the picture.
 Also, see reason 2.

 ## Getting Started
+If you'd like a step-by-step guide, check out the introductory articles for [the backend](https://medium.com/@ccrsh/introducing-prrrstack-d617ff518ba6) and [frontend](https://medium.com/@ccrsh/introducing-prrrstack-pt-2-24704b5763b2).

 Rocket requires the nightly version of Rust to run, so make sure you have it installed.
 You'll also want to ensure you're using it in this project's directory.

     curl -s https://static.rust-lang.org/rustup.sh | sh -s -- --channel=nightly